networktocode/netutils/docs/source/netutils/utilities/index.rst

 Netutils to Jinja2 Filters
 ============================

 In an effort to simplify the process of adding netutils' functions to jinja2 as filters we have created a convenience function.
-One use case.
+Let's go through how you could add the filters to your jinja2 environment.
 Here is the current folder structure.

 .. code-block:: python